24 Hours in Tokyo, Japan: Itinerary & Where to Go in 24 Hours

 The big drawcard is below the railway lines near Yurakucho Station.
 Below the train tracks to Tokyo Station, you’ll get a chance to check out some of the most interesting traditional izakaya in Tokyo.

-Yurakucho is popular among Japanese salarymen, who pound down biiru to unwind after a long, stressful day.
+Yurakucho is popular among Japanese salarymen, who pound down biiru (beer) to unwind after a long, stressful day.

-Far more exciting than watching businessmen slip into varying depths of intoxication though is the chance to eat one of the traditional yakitori joints in Yurakucho.
+Far more exciting than watching businessmen slip into varying depths of intoxication, though, is the chance to eat one of the traditional yakitori joints in Yurakucho.

 Yurakucho Alley Restaurants

+It’s not a fancy sushi dinner, to be sure.
 But yakitori, essentially skewers of grilled meat, are one of the simplest Tokyo food pleasures.
-The area’s izakaya and restaurants also serve other Japanese favourites like ramen if that’s more to your style.
+The area’s izakaya and restaurants also serve other Japanese favorites like ramen if that’s more to your style.

-Where to stay: The best hotels for a Tokyo layover
+Where to stay on a Tokyo layover

 • Khaosan World Asakusa: This love hotel turned ryokan is an excellent choice for private budget accommodations in Asakusa.
-All the rooms are colourful with a ton of character.
+All the rooms are colorful with a ton of character.
 Both Japanese (tatami) and Western-style rooms are available.
 Senso-ji Temple is a quick 10-minute walk away.

 • Hilton Tokyo: The best value for a 5-star luxury hotel in Tokyo.
 Elegant rooms offer incredible views of Shinjuku.
 Also includes free access to the indoor pool, sauna, and gym.
 Book directly on Hilton.com to get the best price and to make your stay eligible for Hilton Honor Points!